zorbash/response_mate/README.md

 For help on a command run `response_mate help some_command`

 ## Setup

 A specific directory structure must be present to store the recordings.
-By default responses are stored under `./output/responses`, but the output directory is configurable using the `-o` option.
+By default responses are stored in the current working directory, but the output directory is configurable using the `-o` option.

 Most ResponseMate's tasks depend on a manifest file where you declare